Artist

 How much does Daft Punk make in a year?

-Daft Punk is modeled at $2.8M-$8.3M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Daft Punk is estimated at $2.8M-$8.3M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Daft Punk still make money?